-As Alta reminded up one day in the kitchen as we struggled with a problem, "We'll look back on this year with amazement and pride.
+As Alta reminded us one day in the kitchen as we struggled with a problem, "We'll look back on this year with amazement and pride.
 Let's relish every moment, positive or not."
-With that in mind let's go forward with the same zest, determination and love that brought us here,
+With that in mind let's go forward with the same zest, determination and love that brought us here, to continue the journey to make the Whole Village dream come true - for us and for all those who wish to have and to leave for succeeding generations a healthy planet Earth.

-What does 'Community' mean to me?
+What does Community mean to me?

-By Jenny Yang
+By Jenny Yang, volunteer from California

-Community embraces an environment and its resources in a respectful manner, with a group of people who have the intention of actualizing common goals together.
+Community embraces an environment and its resources in a respectful manner, through a group of people who have the intention of actualizing common goals together.
 It means sharing one anothers' struggles, joys, pains; solving problems in proactive and non-violent ways.

 Being in community is the opportunity to discover where our individual potentials lie because of our direct relation to others.
-It is where we can learn about our greatest gifts, but also challenge our flaws.
+It is where we can learn about our greatest gifts, but also challenge our ugliest flaws.

 I'd like to view community as the ground in which we root ourselves in positive connection with the Earth and all its sentient beings, actively moving in wholesome ways beyond our negative habits that are indeed, unhealthy for the world around us.
-It is not the space for apathy-not a space for commonly anti-social and selfcentred tendencies we all are capable of having.
-It is a
+It is not the space for apathy-not a space for common anti-social and self-centred tendencies.
+It is a space for healing, discovery and self-realization with the help of others; for connection, not isolation.
+Community is not only a place to move into solidarity in our fight for social justice but for one another as well.